 Why do we allow these people to put Smart Meters on our homes?

-The utility companies claimed smart meters would save money.
+The utility companies claimed smart meters would save us money.
 Have you saved any money on your smart meter?
 How are the companies to recover the hundreds of millions of dollars the new meters cost them?
-Do you think they won’t pass that cost onto us?
+Do you think they won’t pass that cost onto us, their hapless “consumers”?
 The utility companies claimed there were no health hazards with smart meters.
 We know that’s not true.
-People have varying susceptibilities to environmental hazards, like the microwave technology which powers the meters, and some people have seen their homes go up in flames due to smart meters.
+People have varying susceptibilities to environmental hazards, like the microwave technology which powers the meters, and some people have seen their homes go up in flames due to smart meters, which we now know are vulnerable to hacking.
 We also have a right to privacy, which smart meters violate.
 Smart meter hazards are well documented throughout the web.
 Why do we put up with it?
-Who have we become to just roll over while these people violate our health, our homes, our right to privacy, and raise the prices at the same time with technology that does us not one bit of good but plenty of harm?
-Stand up, America.
+Who have we become to just roll over while these people violate our health, our homes, our right to privacy, and raise our utility prices at the same time with technology that allows no transparency in our billing vs. actual power usage.
+It’s time to stand up, America.